Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 "Burn!
 Demon Wytches!
 Burn ye be forever gone!" they screamed, spittle flowing from their mouths.

-Nelony's body stung as cinder fell from a cedar grove around them that had caught flame.
+Nelony's body stung as a cinder fell from a cedar grove around them that had caught flame.
 The sparks set down upon her skin, leaving a pock not unlike a mole and the blackness thereof.

 A voice spoke into her confidently and to her depths that none except Barris could reach.